FionaG26/Plagiarism-detector/README.md

 1. Ensure all dependencies are installed.
 2. Run the `main.py` script with your query text and reference texts.
 Modify the `query_text` and `reference_texts` variables in the script as needed.
+3. To test for plagiarism using the provided example document and reference texts, follow these steps:

+1. **Create Example Document**:
+   - Create a text file named `example_document.txt` in the directory where your Python scripts are located.
+   - Open the file with a text editor and paste the following content:
+     ```
+     Example Document

+     This is an example document for testing plagiarism detection.
+     It contains some text that may or may not be plagiarized from other sources.
+     The goal is to identify any similarities between this document and the reference texts.
+     ```

+2. **Create Reference Texts**:
+   - Create additional text files named `reference1.txt`, `reference2.txt`, etc., in the same directory.
+   - Open each file with a text editor and paste the following content:

+     `reference1.txt`:
+     ```
+     Reference Text 1

+     This is the first reference text.
+     It contains some unique content that may or may not be similar to the example document.
+     ```

+     `reference2.txt`:
+     ```
+     Reference Text 2

+     This is the second reference text.
+     It also contains some unique content for testing plagiarism detection.
+     ```

+3. **Modify `main.py`**:
+   - Open `main.py` with a text editor and replace the existing code with the modified version provided earlier in this conversation.

+4. **Run the Program**:
+   - Open a terminal or command prompt.
+   - Navigate to the directory where your Python scripts (`main.py`, `preprocess.py`, `feature_extraction.py`, `similarity_calculation.py`) and the text files (`example_document.txt`, `reference1.txt`, `reference2.txt`) are located.
+   - Run the program using the command:
+     ```
+     python3 main.py
+     ```

+5. **Review Results**:
+   - The program will execute and print the results indicating whether plagiarism was detected.
+   - If plagiarism is detected, it will display the reference text(s) with similarity scores.
+   - If no plagiarism is detected, it will print "No plagiarism detected."

+Following these steps will allow you to test the plagiarism detection program using the provided example document and reference texts.
+Adjust the content of the files as needed for your testing purposes.

 ```bash
 python main.py